midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 ![alt text](images/distribution-features-over-age.png)

-*Some obesrvations from the above visualization:
+*Some observations from the above visualization:*

-1.People in the 20-29 age group are less likely to have HeartDisease.
+*1.People in the 20-29 age group are less likely to have HeartDisease.*

-2.Cholesterol levels are higher in individuals with No HeartDisease compared to those with HeartDisease.
+*2.Cholesterol levels are higher in individuals with No HeartDisease compared to those with HeartDisease.*

-3.People without HeartDisease have higher MaxHR compared to those with HeartDisease.
+*3.People without HeartDisease have higher MaxHR compared to those with HeartDisease.*

-4.Oldpeak values for people with HeartDisease are >0.9 in all population, whereas those without are <=0.8*
+*4.Oldpeak values for people with HeartDisease are >0.9 in all population, whereas those without are <=0.8*

 ## Insights and visualizations